Tom Nelson (Wisconsin politician): SeniorCare

 In the spring of 2007, the state of Wisconsin did not receive a waiver from the Centers for Medicare & Medicaid Services (CMS) to continue SeniorCare, an affordable prescription drug program for low-income elderly.
 Without a wavier the state would no longer have the authority nor the funding to continue the program.
 At the time, approximately 104,000 were enrolled in the program.

-Nelson organized a grassroot effort to save the program and lobbied for it in Washington, DC.
-On May 2007, Senator Herb Kohl and Russ Feingold authored an amendment to emergency spending bill for the Iraq War to renew the waiver, which effectively saved the program and extended it through 2009.
+Nelson organized a grassroots effort to save the program and lobbied for it in Washington, DC.
+In May 2007, Senator Herb Kohl and Russ Feingold authored an amendment to emergency spending bill for the Iraq War to renew the waiver, which effectively saved the program and extended it through 2009.
 Nelson along with other state leaders was credited with having successfully lobbied officials to continue the program.

 He continued to work on this issue for the rest of his time in the legislature and as county executive.
 Again in 2015, the program’s future was uncertain because Governor Scott Walker did not fund SeniorCare in the 2015-2017 biennial budget.
 “SeniorCare is good policy then, and its good policy now,” County Executive Nelson told a press conference in February of that year, referring to the ordeal of 2007.
 Approximately 2700 residents of Outagamie County were enrolled in the program.
 In May, the Joint Finance Committee which consists of members of both houses of the legislature and is responsible for marking up the executive budget, announced it would reject Walker’s proposal and continue funding SeniorCare.
 Funding remained intact for the rest of the budget process and was adopted as part of the budget in July.